Normand Henry Baker

 Born July 9, 1908, Summer Hill, Sydney, N.S.W.
 Died May 24 1955.

-Eldest son of William Henry and Millicient Pearl Baker, brother to Alan D. Baker.
+Eldest son of William Henry and Millicent Pearl Baker, brother to Alan D. Baker.

 Commercial Artist, Winner of the Archibald Prize for portraiture in 1937, aged 29, the youngest winner of this award to date.

 Educated Canterbury High School, Art training by J.S.Watkins.